 Mother and Daughter Shoot in Chilbolton Common

-This shoot was with two older children, Dottie and Daisy, which was a bit of a novelty as I’ve been inundated with toddlers lately!
+This shoot was with two older children, Dottie and Daisy.
 The difficulty that older children sometimes present is an awareness and awkwardness in front of the camera.
-For this reason I suggested to Mum Lucy that Chilbolton Common (in Chilbolton) might work as there would be a river to splash in and lots of different mini-locations within the one location to mix things up a bit.
+For this reason I suggested to Mum Lucy that Chilbolton Common (just outside Andover) might work brilliantly.
+There is a river to splash in and lots of different settings within the one location to mix things up a bit.

 I thought it would make sense to display a selection of the images in the different locations so you get a feel for how varied the shoot was!

 In the Open Space :

 A lot of people assume that a family photo shoot + bright sun and blue skies = the perfect conditions.
 Unfortunately, the bright sun can create really bright highlights and dark shadows, so the subjects don’t look as good as they could if they were placed under some shade.
 So long as the sun is still reaching them (which it does when you’re outside), then it will never be too dark.

 The first location we chose within Chilbolton Common was the long grass and open space.
 I thought we might be safe from the harsh conditions seeing as we started at 10am, but even this proved to be challenging.
 For this reason we didn’t stay too long in this area!